 Collective Ending is a an artist-led and collaborative curatorial platform based in South London.
 Collective Ending aim to support emerging artists by providing them with projects to explore and develop their practices in ambitious and experimental settings.
 Collective Ending is also an archive.

-For their inaugral project, Collective Ending present ABSINTHE: a yearlong public programme of exhibtions and live events held at the Spit & Sawdust pub in North Bermondsey.
+For their inaugural project, Collective Ending present ABSINTHE: a yearlong public programme of exhibitions and live events held at the Spit & Sawdust pub in North Bermondsey.

 Absinthe.
 Curious love of the sordid and the extravagant.
 Muse of the weird, twisted and eerie.
 Throughout its short history, absinthe has passed from antiseptic to vermicide, honorary salute to morphological being.
 It is ghostly and mutinous.

 It is no surprise that absinthe has long persisted in the underground, from Joyce to Baudelaire, Rimbaud to van Gogh.
 It was prolific amongst artists and writers of the boulevards of modern Paris: mystic visions of the Moulin Rouge, images that bled from their canvas with an emerald sorcery: hypnotic, aberrant and erotic.